You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Successful portfolio and interview

-In addition to applying through QTAC and you must also before the closing date post or submit the following documentation to the Creative Industries Faculty:
+- Post or submit the following documentation to the Creative Industries Faculty:

-- Personal statement - A typewritten personal statement outlining your reasons for applying to this particular course, indicating your personal strengths and your future ambitions (max 300 words).
+- Personal statement - a typewritten personal statement outlining your reasons for applying to this particular course, indicating your personal strengths and your future ambitions (max 300 words)

 Creative Industries Faculty Additional Entry

-Z6, Level 1 The Hub-foyer delivery slots
+Z6, Level 1, The Hub (foyer delivery slots)

 Creative Industries Precinct